An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

-In order for a condom to work correctly, it must be put on following the right steps.
-It also must be used consistently—meaning, each and every time a person has vaginal, oral or anal sex—and correctly.
+In order for a condom, also known as an external condom, to work correctly, it must be put on following the right steps.
+It also must be used consistently—meaning, each and every time a person has vaginal, oral or anal sex.

-“Correctly” means following the steps below, each and every time.
-When a condom breaks, it’s usually because one of these steps wasn’t followed.
-Luckily, condoms come with instructions, so you can read them there instead of checking online!
-There are also several good demonstration videos online to help you.
-The directions should cover these same steps:
+When a condom breaks, it’s usually because one of the correct steps wasn’t followed.
+Luckily, condoms come with instructions that should cover these same steps:

 - Check the expiration date.
 This should be clearly printed on the box and on the condom wrapper.
 If the condoms have expired, even by only a few days, do not use them.
-The material that they are made of and the lubricants they might have on them can break down over time, which means they’re more likely to break if they’re past expiration.
+The material they are made of and the lubricants they might have on them can break down over time, which means the condoms are more likely to break if they’re expired.

 - When you store a condom to use it later, keep it in a cool, dry place, so as not to damage it.
 In practical terms, this means that you shouldn’t keep condoms in your pocket or wallet for a long time.
 Leaving them in a car for a long period of time is also a bad idea.

-- When you are in a situation where you are about to have anal or vaginal sex, open the package carefully (don’t use your fingernails—and don’t use your teeth!), and remove the condom from the wrapper.
+- When you are in a situation where you are about to have anal or vaginal sex, open the package carefully (don’t use your fingernails or your teeth) and remove the condom from the wrapper.

 - Pinch the tip of the condom to squeeze the air out of the condom.
 This will allow semen to collect in the tip at the top.
-The condom could break if the tip is not squeezed and air bubbles are let in, so keep pinching it the whole time.
+The condom could break if the tip is not pinched and air bubbles are let in.

 - Keep pinching the tip as you place the condom on the head of the erect penis.